IBM/wc-helmchart/WCSDevOps/README.md

 Vault is used to provide PKI service, and encrypt data of Consul.
 Consul is used to keep the information of Commerce environment, or you could keep environment parameters with env key-values in value.yaml.

-Jenkins is a deploy controller, with all the CI/CD pipeline in it, including:
+Deploycontroller is a deploy controller, with all the CI/CD pipeline in it, including:
 - AddCerts
 - BuildDockerImage
 - BundleCert